Immigration Policy

 Temporary immigration to NH

-Illegal immigration in NH
+Illegal immigration to NH

 New Hampshire does not require employers to run prospective employees through E-Verify, a federal system that determines citizenship status.
+The Legislature has considered some bills on this topic, but many businesses oppose E-Verify because it is burdensome and not always accurate.

 Drivers licenses for immigrants in NH